yhheho/movie/README.md

       - movieTitle (string): the title of the favorite movie

 #### POST /api/users/{user_id}/favorites
-create a new favorite of an user.
+create a new favorite of a user.

 - Only USER or ADMIN role can access this endpoint
 - Path parameter: